 At one point, Pinkie rolls around in the grass.
 You may think it's just her randomness, but real horses do that a lot.

 In the episode "Over the Barrel"" there's a saloon in Appleloosa called "The Salt Block" where ponies serve salt to customers.
-This may seem bizarre but if you're familiar with real horses then you would know that salt is an important source of nutrition for horses (usually served in a form of solid blocks of salt).
-It also helps them keep cool especially in hot areas (like the desert environment where Appleloosa is) through the minerals the salt they consume provides.
+This may seem bizarre, but if you're familiar with real horses then you know that salt is an important source of nutrition for horses (usually served in a form of solid blocks of salt).
+It also helps them keep cool, especially in hot areas (like the desert environment where Appleloosa is) through the minerals the consumed salt provides.

 You can hear Big McIntosh let out an authentic neigh towards the end of "Lesson Zero".